 Letters of recommendation must be submitted on letterhead, dated and signed by the writer.
 The secondary application includes an area where applicants can identify recommenders and generate an online letter request which will be emailed to the recommender with instructions to upload the letters.
 Only letters submitted via the secondary application online process will be included in an applicant’s file.
 Letters should not be mailed directly to the UF COM Office of Admissions.

 Letter guidelines for recommendation providers can be found here.
 Applicants are welcome to send the Letter Guidelines information sheet to their recommendation providers.

 Materials in the completed secondary application are reviewed by the Program Director of the MHP, Assistant Dean of Admissions, Director of Admissions, Assistant Director of Admissions and faculty members of the Admissions Committee.
 Secondary applications are usually due by the end of February.
 Competitive applicants are invited for interview.

-Interviews are held from approximately March through mid-April at the University of Florida, College of Medicine.
+Interviews are held from approximately late March through late April at the University of Florida College of Medicine.
 Applicants meet with the Director of the MHP and have interviews with two members of the Medical Student Interview Committee.
-Criteria taken into account during the selection process include academic credentials, personal statement, supplementary essays, medical volunteer activity, research interest and letters of recommendation for the applicants.
+Criteria taken into account during the selection process include academic credentials, personal statement, supplementary essays, medical volunteer activity, research interest, and letters of recommendation for the applicants.